Toggle menu

 Frequently asked questions

-Alternate Weekly Collections for most properties in Lewes district will start from week commencing Monday 9 February 2026.
+Alternate Weekly Collections for most properties in Lewes district began from week commencing Monday 9 February 2026.

-Collection calendars are being posted to all properties in the district In January, showing the new collection days for refuse, food waste, and recycling.
+Collection calendars were posted to all properties in the district In January, showing the new collection days for refuse, food waste, and recycling.

-Some flats, houses of multiple occupation and town centre properties with nowhere to store a bin off the street, will continue to get weekly refuse collections.
-If your property currently uses a gull-proof sack for refuse, your property would stay on weekly refuse collections.
+Some flats, houses of multiple occupation and town centre properties with nowhere to store a bin off the street, continued to get weekly refuse collections.
+If your property currently uses a gull-proof sack for refuse, your property stayed on weekly refuse collections.

 Central government has set all councils a target recycling rate - the amount of household waste recycled - of 55%.
 This will increase to 65% by 2035.